 Please rotate your device

 For some time now same sex couples have been able to have their partnership registered by conducting a civil ceremony similar to that of marriage, giving legal recognition to the relationship and their commitment to each other.
+Same-sex couples are now also able to marry to each other.
 However with such legal recognition comes associated risks should the relationship breakdown.
 It is important that the couple receive independent, comprehensive advice about the legal implications of the registration.

 A civil partnership between a same sex couple couple cannot be dissolved within the first year after registration.
 Thereafter the grounds for dissolution and the facts that must be proved are similar to that of divorce, other than adultery is not a permitted reason for dissolution of a civil partnership.